QianLabWebsite/GeneDrive/README.md

         -t <s> threshold for snp, about e-3 for illumina reads.[default 0.005]
 ```
 ## 2. Dynamics simulation of gene drive
-This script in gene_drive_simulation implements the dynamic simulation of CRISPR-mediated toxin-antidote gene drive.
+The script `toxin_antidote_dynamics_simulation.py` in gene_drive_simulation directory implements a dynamic simulation of CRISPR-mediated toxin-antidote gene drive.
 The main features of this scipt include:
 1. It is a forward genetic simulation.
 Set parameters to the initial population and the population will propagate.
-You can monitor the frequency of drive carriers with the increasing of generations.
+You can monitor the frequency of drive carriers alongside the increasing of generations.
 2. It is an individual-based, stocastic model.The population is in Wright-Fisher model.
 3. It uses two classes: the individual class and population class.
 ```